Welcome

 • taking on a writing job that your in-house writers simply don’t have time for because your business is humming along and staff workload is already at full capacity.

-This is my website for showcasing my technical writing experience and helping you get to know me a little.
+This is my website for showcasing my technical and marketing writing experience and helping you get to know me a little.
 Tell me how I can help you with your top technical writing pain points; call me at 347.362.5677 or send an email to kyr@karenrempel.com.

-Technical Writer with Experience and Extraordinary Ability
+Technical Writer and Marketing Writer with Experience and Extraordinary Ability

 I have a passion for helping my clients bridge the gap between people, processes, and technology.
-I specialize in taking on tough technical project challenges and then turning over an easy-to-update system for you to maintain.
+I specialize in taking on tough technical project challenges and turning over an easy-to-update system for you to maintain.
 I create the documentation you need to help your people and business succeed.

 I’ve served my professional community, the Society for Technical Communication, as both Chapter President and International Competition Judging Manager.
-I’ve won technical writing awards at both the national and international levels, and have been recognized for my extraordinary ability in technical writing.
+I’ve won writing awards at both the national and international levels, and have been recognized for my extraordinary ability in technical writing.

 Whether your project is big or small, I’d love to discuss how I can help you solve your documentation challenges.
 Call me at 347.362.5677 or send an email to kyr@karenrempel.com.
 I look forward to hearing from you.

-Technical Writing Recommendations
+Recommendations

 “Karen is an excellent technical writer and has a great ability to take a high-level approach and translate it to tangible, detailed steps.
 Her work ethic and quick ability to understand and document requirements is fantastic.
 She also has a keen eye for the usability of the target system and a strong understanding of what the business needs.”